fullstackmak/fullstackmak/README.md

 ### 📦 **What I Do**

-I'm a **Product Manager** with a background in **software development**, specializing in launching and improving digital products that are **user-focused, scalable, and data-driven**.
+I'm a **Software Engineer** with a background in **software development**, specializing in launching and improving digital products that are **user-focused, scalable, and data-driven**.
 I bridge the gap between engineering, design, and business goals — turning insights into **products that deliver value**.

 ---